Apple Spring 2022 Event Officially Scheduled for March 8

 I don’t expect Apple to unveil the new Mac Pro until WWDC, in June.
 Since Apple sometimes registers model numbers with the Commission up to a year ahead of release, it’s also possible that one of these new computers might not appear until the fall.
 The new Mac model numbers are A2615, A2686, and A2681.
 Apple designated the last model number, A2681, as a laptop.

-The new Mac, possible a redesigned MacBook Air, could have either an M2 chip or maybe M1 Pro or M1 Max like the latest MacBook Pro models.
+The new Mac, possibly a redesigned MacBook Air, could have either an M2 chip or maybe M1 Pro or M1 Max like the latest MacBook Pro models.
+Charlotte, Kelly and I also discussed this on an episode of Daily Observations.